PiggyPigCute/PigEdit/README.md

  ⚠️ The Clipboards are limited to 48×48×48

 NB : The clipboards aren't shared between players.
 Each play have his own clipbaord.

+## Masks

+The masks add conditions to blocks to be modified when other commands are used.

+For the moment, only the `fill` command is impacted by mask.

+When you have several masks, only the blocks checking all the masks are replaced

+`/function _pig:mask.`: Give you the list of the current masks

+* Click on the 🗑️ button to remove a mask

+`/function _pig:mask.add.block`: Add a mask that filter the SelectedBlocks

+`/function _pig:mask.add.sup`: Add a mask that filter the blocks just over SelectedBlocks

+`/function _pig:mask.add.inf`: Add a mask that filter the blocks just under SelectedBlocks

+`/function _pig:mask.remove.all`: Remove all the current masks

+`/function _pig:mask.remove.n {n:__}`: Remove the mask at the position `n`